airtai/faststream/.faststream_gen/rabbit/examples/headers.md

     )  # handlers: 3, 4
 ```

-Message `6` will be sent to `handler3` and `handler4`, because the message headers completely match the queue keys
+Message `6` will be sent to `handler3` and `handler4` because the message headers completely match the queue keys.

 ---